Bert Kelly, The Australian Financial Review, February 24, 1978, p. 3.

 This may not be a nice way to behave, but the tariff situation is too serious to worry about being nice.

-- Bert Kelly on Journalism
+- Bert Kelly on his journalism

 - Move for a body of Modest Members